Constipation During Pregnancy

 Your system is out of it's usual balance and doesn't seem to work the way it normally does.
 Pregnancy is such a blessing, but it does have its trials.

 Any time you add something different to your routine while pregnant, it is a good idea to consult with your doctor or midwife just to be sure you aren't doing anything harmful.
-Most natural remedies are fine for pregnant women, but it's best to be on the safe side, don't you think?

 There are several factors that contribute to constipation in most cases.